-Lea Porsager (b.
-1981, Frederikssund, Denmark) graduated from the Royal Danish Academy of Fine Arts and Städelschule in Frankfurt am Main in 2010.
-She began her studies as a PhD fellow at Malmö Art Academy and Lund University in September 2015.
-Porsager’s practice interweaves fabulation and speculation with a variety of mediums including film, sculpture, photography and text.
-Her works encompass science, politics, feminism and esotericism.
-Porsager was selected CERN Honorary Mentions for the Collide International Award 2018.
-In 2012, Porsager participated in dOCUMENTA (13) with the Anatta Experiment.
+Porsager was awarded the Eckersberg Medal in 2023 and was selected as a CERN Honorary Mention for the Collide International Award in 2018.
+In 2012, Porsager participated in dOCUMENTA (13) with Anatta Experiment.
 She was awarded the Carl Nielsen and Anne Marie Carl-Nielsen Scholarship in 2014.
-In 2015, Porsager partook in the 14th Istanbul Biennial Saltwater: a Theory of Thought Forms.
+In 2015, Porsager partook in the 14th Istanbul Biennial: SALTWATER: A Theory of Thought Forms.
 Porsager’s earthwork and memorial Gravitational Ripples was inaugurated in June 2018 in Stockholm, Sweden, commemorating the Swedish lives lost in the 2004 tsunami in Southeast Asia.